developsu/debs2022gc/README.md

 - Jungkyu Han: jkhan at dau.ac.kr
 - Sejin Chun: sjchun at dau.ac.kr

+## Citing
+If you find Stock-Influx useful in your work, and you want to cite our work, please use the following referencee:
+'''
+@inproceedings{wang2022real,
+  title={Real-time stock market analytics for improving deployment and accessibility using PySpark and Docker}, author={Wang, Suyeon and Kim, Jaekyeong and Yang, Yoonsang and Hwang, Jinseong and Han, Jungkyu and Chun, Sejin}, booktitle={Proceedings of the 16th ACM International Conference on Distributed and Event-Based Systems}, pages={171--175}, year={2022}
+}
+'''

 ## license
 ```
 Sebastian Frischbier, Jawad Tahir, Christoph Doblander, Arne Hormann, Ruben Mayer.